Quick Summary: South Lake Tahoe VHR Rules

 South Lake Tahoe's STR landscape changed dramatically in 2025.
 Measure T, the 2018 ballot initiative that banned new non-owner-occupied VHR permits, was struck down by a court in March 2025.
 In response, the city adopted Ordinance 2025-1200 (effective July 17, 2025), which replaced the moratorium with a regulated permitting system.

 Under Ordinance 2025-1200, new VHR permits are now available citywide.
 In the Tourist Core area, permits are broadly available.
-Outside the Tourist Core, there is currently a 150-foot buffer between permitted VHRs (270 applications have been denied due to this rule).
-A 900-cap amendment is pending (first reading March 10, 2026) that would replace the 150-ft buffer with a hard cap of 900 permits.
-As of March 2026, there are 1,069 active VHR permits citywide, including 562 issued since the new ordinance took effect.
+Outside the Tourist Core, the city council adopted a hard cap of 900 VHR permits on March 24, 2026 (effective April 23, 2026), replacing the previous 150-foot buffer rule that had resulted in 270 denied applications.
+A minimum renter age of 25 was also established.
+As of April 2026, there are 1,069 active VHR permits citywide, including 562 issued since the new ordinance took effect.

 VHR permits do NOT run with the land — if a property is sold, the new owner must apply for a new permit under the current rules.